 They should also set aside dollars in a liquid, interest bearing savings account for emergencies, like an unexpected job loss or medical bills (three to six months' worth of living expenses is widely recommended), and more immediate financial goals, like buying a car, purchasing a home or saving for their child’s education.

 Those are a lot of competing interests for a starting salary, to be sure, but it is doable if they keep their financial priorities where they belong.

 “Saving money early in life provides incredible choices later in life, when the choices become more meaningful or important, like helping our children or grandchildren, helping our parents, or donating to charitable causes we believe in,” said Reardon, noting he and his wife did without glam vacations, brought brown-bag lunches to work, and kept their cars together with duct tape during the first five years they were married to pay off his wife’s then-six figure student loan.
 “Hard work pays off.”

 A large number of millennials, however, are still underfunding their retirement account by a wide margin, which could come back to bite them as they age.
-(Related: Retirement income calculator)
+(Calculator: Retirement income calculator)

-A 2015 study by personal finance website NerdWallet found the average 2015 college graduate will need to work until age 75 — 13 years longer than their grandparents did and two years longer even than the class of 2013 — due to high student debt and lack of saving.1
+A 2018 study by personal finance website NerdWallet found the average college graduate will need to work until age 72 — more than a decade longer than their grandparents did — due to high student debt and lack of saving.1

 “The student loan crisis is not only affecting new graduates’ immediate financial situation, it is making their retirement prospects dwindle,” said NerdWallet investing manager Kyle Ramsay in a company statement.